-Chickamauga Dam is a hydroelectric facility.
-It has four generating units with a net dependable capacity of 119 megawatts.
-The reservoir is popular for fishing, boating and swimming.
-It is instrumental in preventing the flooding at Chattanooga.
+Chickamauga Dam has four generating units with a net dependable capacity of 119 megawatts.
+It lies just north of Chattanooga, and is instrumental in preventing the flooding of the city.

 Chickamauga Reservoir is on the Tennessee River just north of Chattanooga.
 The reservoir stretches 59 miles upriver from the dam to Watts Bar Dam.